yoctoproject/poky/documentation/ref-manual/variables.rst

       See :term:`bitbake:BB_INVALIDCONF` in the BitBake manual.

    :term:`BB_LOADFACTOR_MAX`
-      The system load threshold above which BitBake will stop runnig extra tasks.
+      The system load threshold above which :term:`BitBake` will stop running extra tasks.

+      For more information on how to limit the resources used during builds, see the :doc:`/dev-manual/limiting-resources` section of the Yocto Project Development Tasks Manual.

    :term:`BB_LOGCONFIG`
       See :term:`bitbake:BB_LOGCONFIG` in the BitBake manual.